- Three-year, multimillion euro IoT global connectivity deal

 - Cargotec will benefit from better collaboration, predictive maintenance

-Orange Business Services and Cargotec have signed a three-year, multimillion euro agreement for worldwide IoT connectivity that helps Cargotec keep goods moving efficiently and safely.
+Orange Business and Cargotec have signed a three-year, multimillion euro agreement for worldwide IoT connectivity that helps Cargotec keep goods moving efficiently and safely.
 Cargotec, with headquarters in Finland, is a leading provider of cargo and load handling solutions.
 Cargo traffic is one of the vital services that helps keep our global society up and running.
 Millions of items, from raw materials to consumer products, are transported locally and between countries around the clock.

 Cargotec‘s business areas – Kalmar, Hiab and MacGregor – are leading players in their fields, and they have a unique position to optimize global cargo flows and create sustainable customer value.
 Kalmar offers cargo handling equipment and automated terminal solutions, software, and services that are used in ports, terminals, distribution centers and various industries.
 Hiab provides on-road load handling solutions to customers operating in the land transport and delivery industries, while MacGregor offers solutions and services for marine cargo and offshore load handling.